What is Globally Harmonized System (GHS) for Hazard Communication (HazCom)?

-The Globally Harmonized System (GHS) is an international approach to hazard communication, providing agreed criteria for classification of chemical hazards, and a standardized approach to label elements and safety data sheets.
+The Globally Harmonized System (GHS) is an international approach to hazard communication, providing agreed criteria for the classification of chemical hazards, and a standardized approach to label elements and safety data sheets.
 The GHS was negotiated in a multi-year process by hazard communication experts from many different countries, international organizations, and stakeholder groups.
 It is based on major existing systems around the world, including OSHA’s Hazard Communication Standard and the chemical classification and labeling systems of other US agencies.

 The result of this negotiation process is the United Nations’ document entitled “Globally Harmonized System of Classification and Labeling of Chemicals,” commonly referred to as The Purple Book.
-This document provides harmonized classification criteria for health, physical, and environmental hazards of chemicals.
-It also includes standardized label elements that are assigned to these hazard classes and categories, and provide the appropriate signal words, pictograms, and hazard and precautionary statements to convey the hazards to users.
+This document provides harmonized classification criteria for the health, physical, and environmental hazards of chemicals.
+It also includes standardized label elements that are assigned to these hazard classes and categories and provides the appropriate signal words, pictograms, and hazard and precautionary statements to convey the hazards to users.
 A standardized order of information for safety data sheets is also provided.

 OSHA revised its Hazard Communication Standard (HCS) to align with the United Nations’ Globally Harmonized System of Classification and Labeling of Chemicals (GHS) and published it in the Federal Register in March 2012 (77 FR 17574).
 Two significant changes contained in the revised standard require the use of new labeling elements and a standardized format for Safety Data Sheets (SDSs), formerly known as, Material Safety Data Sheets (MSDSs).
-The new label elements and SDS requirements will improve worker understanding of the hazards associated with the chemicals in their workplace.
+The new label elements and SDS requirements will improve workers understanding of the hazards associated with the chemicals in their workplace.

 In order to ensure chemical safety in the workplace, information about the identities and hazards of the chemicals must be available and understandable to workers.